 Who should select “do not wish to renew?”
 If you select this it means that you are not returning for 2023-24 and plan to move-out by Friday, July 28 at 12pm.
 Residents will select this is they are graduating or no longer wish to live at SCC.

-Who should select “transfer?”
-You will select this if you wish to transfer to another apartment at South Campus Commons or transfer to The Courtyards.
+Who should select “Apartment Change?”
+You will select this if you wish to move to another apartment at South Campus Commons or transfer to The Courtyards.

 What happens after I submit the Intention Form as a Transfer?
-On February 28 you will select your new space virtually in the Star Rez portal (more info to come about this).
-Group formation begins February 23.
+On February 23 you will select your new space virtually in the Star Rez portal (more info to come about this).
 After you select your space you will get your lease virtually.
 You will then have 2 days to complete the lease.

 What if I want to pull in someone that is not a rising junior or rising senior?
 This is not possible.